bushmin/spotify/README.md

 # spotify
-Telegram bot for spotify songs preview
+Telegram bot for spotify songs preview.
+For my personal use

 # setup:
 npm i